docker-archive/global-hack-day-3/hica/examples/firefox-testing/README.md

 Firefox itself is installed from `fedora-updates-testing`, this allows for easy testing of web pages using multiple versions of the same browsers.

+If your xhost is not configured to accept local connections you can do so with:
+`xhost +local:`

 *This does not work with enabled *SELinux* yet*

 ```bash